Tarmo-moriwaki/BRIO-TA_sample/README.md

 ## How to get dataset
-- Please read the license "Terms of Use_BRIO-TA" and send e-mail to the written address.
+- Please read the license "Terms of Use_BRIO-TA.pdf" and send e-mail to the written address.